-To be considered for the Interventional Cardiology Fellowship, applicants must have successfully completed three years of postgraduate training in an ACGME or Royal College of Physicians and Surgeons of Canada (RCPSC)-accredited program in Internal Medicine followed by successfully completing three years of postgraduate training in an ACGME or Royal College of Physicians and Surgeons of Canada (RCPSC)-accredited program in Cardiovascular Disease.
+To be considered for the interventional cardiology fellowship, applicants must have successfully completed three years of postgraduate training in an ACGME or Royal College of Physicians and Surgeons of Canada (RCPSC)-accredited program in internal medicine followed by successfully completing three years of postgraduate training in an ACGME or Royal College of Physicians and Surgeons of Canada (RCPSC)-accredited fellowship program in cardiovascular disease.

 Applicants must have passed all Steps of the USMLE or the COMLEX equivalent.

 Applicants must hold current American Board of Internal Medicine (ABIM) board certification in Internal Medicine and be ABIM board-eligible in Cardiovascular Disease by completion of the cardiology fellowship program.

 Applicants must be eligible to obtain a Kentucky Medical License.